AgoraDoc/readme-templates-for-sample_projects/README.md

-# *Description of the project, such as Sample projects for the Agora RTC Android SDK*
+# <Title> *The title should be a brief description of the project, such as "Sample projects for the Agora RTC Android SDK"*

 _English | [中文](README.zh.md)_